March 2, 2010

 Years ago, when I was researching a book (still unwritten) on the 150-year history of the “hermenaut” or “outsider intellectual,” I noticed that historical eras like “the Sixties” — as opposed, i.e., to the strictly calendrical 1960s decade — inevitably begin and end late.
-Historical eras cannot be separated from generations, and vice versa.
+Like generations, which don’t really exist, historical eras don’t really exist.
+However, under certain restrictive conditions, it can be a productive intellectual exercise to imagine that both generations and historical eras do exist.

 I’m hardly the only student of periodizations to have remarked upon the “long decade” phenomenon; as far as I know, though, I’m the first to have been reckless enough to codify this insight with an eccentric, risibly precise periodization scheme.
 The scheme began as a tongue-in-cheek experiment.
 But I’ve looked at social, political, cultural, economic factors — and my periodization never fails.